FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Simulating Mudflow Guidelines/Simulating Mudflow Guidelines.rst

 .. image:: ../img/Simulating_Mudflow_Guidelines/Simula012.png

+where

-where γ\ :sub:`m` is the specific weight of the sediment mixture.
+    γ\ :sub:`m` is the specific weight of the sediment mixture.

-The resistance parameter K for laminar flow equals 24 for smooth wide rectangular channels but increases significantly (~ 50,000) with roughness and irregular cross section geometry.
+    K is the resistance parameter for laminar flow, and equals 24 for smooth wide rectangular channels but increases significantly (~ 50,000) with roughness and irregular cross section geometry.

 In Table 2 for Kentucky Blue Grass with a slope of 0.01, K was estimated at 10,000 (Chen, 1976).
 A value of K = 2,285 was calibrated on the Rudd Creek, Utah mudflow for a residential area and has been used effectively for most urban studies.
 For laminar and transitional flows, turbulence is suppressed and the laminar flow resistance parameter K becomes important.